How to Intonate Your Guitar: A Step-by-Step Guide for Electric and Acoustic

 What You'll Need

-- Electronic chromatic tuner (preferably strobe or clip-on, not app — accuracy matters here) - Appropriate screwdriver for your bridge saddles - New strings (always intonate with fresh strings — PGL Performance Series)
+- Electronic chromatic tuner (preferably strobe or clip-on, not app — accuracy matters here)

 Step 1: Start with Fresh Strings

 Intonation with old strings is meaningless.
 Old strings have uneven mass and can't be correctly intonated.
 Install fresh PGL strings, stretch them thoroughly, and let them settle for an hour before proceeding.
+This will ensure that your strings are properly seated and ready for intonation.

 Step 2: Tune to Pitch

 Tune every string to standard pitch (or your preferred tuning).
 The guitar must be at playing pitch for intonation to be accurate.
+Use a high-quality tuner to ensure that your strings are in tune, and make any necessary adjustments to your tuning pegs.

 Step 3: Test Each String